 If you have a readily accessible downpipe (preferably UPVC) running from the roof gutter, you can quickly install a butt and collect rainwater.
 This can be used to water the garden.
 Even in a drought you can keep your plants green and healthy.

 Buy a nice big butt, the bigger the better.
 Standard UK water butts hold around 200 litres.
 Your water butt should not sit directly on the ground.
-Make sure you also buy a stand or raise it on bricks or slabs to a height where a watering can can be placed on the floor beneath the butt tap.
+Make sure you raise it on bricks or slabs (or buy a stand) to raise it to a height where a watering can can be placed on the floor beneath the rain water butt tap.
 Whether you choose a bargain (£20 or so) black butt or an ornate affair is up to you.
 Some manufacturers now produce water butts that are designed to look like old teracotta chimneys, wooden barrels or even beehives.

 Place the butt on the stand next to the down pipe an make the pipe 4 cm below the line.
 Cut the down pipe with a hacksaw and fit the rain diverter unit.
 Reattach the rest of the down pipe to the bottom of the diverter.